Frequently Asked Questions

 Completed applications must be submitted at a minimum of 8 weeks prior to the intended activity date.
 Credit cannot be awarded retroactively.

-If you would like the CE Department to market your course, completed applications must be submitted to the CE Department no later than 4 months for local programs, 6 months for national programs and 12 months for international program prior to the start of the activity.
+If you would like Continuing Education to market your course, completed applications must be submitted to Continuing Education no later than 4 months for local programs, 6 months for national programs and 12 months for international program prior to the start of the activity.
 These dates will help ensure we can market your program in a timely manner.

 How do I request commercial support for my activity?